JaavLex/parrot-bot/README.md

 `npm dev` : run the server with nodemon

+## command object parameters

+- name
+- aliases
+- category: category of command (match with folder)
+- description
+- usage: Exmeple of usage for the command
+- autoMessageDeletion: If true, message will be automatically be destroyed
+- customDescription: If message have custom **markdown** description
+- run: Function called when command is running

 ## error gestion

 `throw` error is catched at top level and create a beautiful and generic error.